Key Factors:

 The lodge is an imposing, detached six-bay two-storey rendered stone rendered building on a symmetrical plan with single-bay full-height "bas-relief" end bays.
 It has 4 large bedrooms and a bathroom upstairs with another on the half landing.
 Downstairs consists of an entrance hallway, 4 large reception rooms, pantry, a toilet and good sized kitchen area.
 To the rear there is room for a conservatory and a patio area at the side with a sloping garden down to the lake.
 On a clear day, the Lodge has views across the lake to Croagh Patrick and beyond

-The lodge itself requires a great deal of modernisation and renovation but is secure and dry.
+The lodge itself requires a great deal of modernisation.
+Extensive renovations with new roof, floors, plumbing, electrics etc needed..
 Many original features remain including fireplaces, window shutters, staircase, high ceilings and doors.
 When run as a hostel it was wired for electricity (and phone) and had oil fired central heating.
 All these systems will of course need to be replaced.

 The land was originally part of the Westport estate and the lodge was built around 1860 by a Captain Laprimaudaye and remained in his family until the turn of the century.
 After two owners, it was bought by Arthur Guinness & Co.
 Ltd in 1965 where it was used for salmon research.
 It was donated to the state in the 1980 when the lodge itself was given to An óige (Irish youth hostels) where it ran successfully until 2007.